 For additional information concerning First Trust, including a description of the services provided to the Fund, see the Fund's SAI.
-Additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of shares in the Fund is provided in the SAI.
+Additional information about the compensation of Investment Committee members, other accounts managed by members of the Investment Committee of shares of the Fund is provided in the SAI.